Data Driven Newsrooms -

 Dashboards play a supportive role when they are embedded in a clear context and help the team make data-driven decisions faster and more effectively.
 A shared understanding of what lies behind the figures is therefore crucial – without this, dashboards are often misinterpreted or not used at all.

 The key is to focus on insights rather than mere reporting.
 A dashboard adds value when it makes measurable goals visible and continuously encourages reflection.
-It should be understood as an extension of the decision-making process, not merely as a visualisation.
+It should be seen as an extension of the decision-making process, not merely as a visualisation.

 In your view, what are currently the biggest hurdles in setting up a data-driven newsroom – and which factors were crucial to your success?

-One of the biggest challenges is getting the entire newsroom on board – including those who don’t work with data on a daily basis.
+One of the biggest challenges is getting the whole newsroom on board – including those who don’t work with data on a daily basis.
 It requires transparency regarding strategy and goals, as well as the openness to discuss challenges.
 A focus solely on dashboards falls short – instead, the topic should be strategically anchored and operationalised step by step.

 A clear success factor is implementing the initiative in small, tangible milestones – in line with an overarching vision.
 Regular reviews (e.g. quarterly) help to reflect on progress and make course corrections.